Firebase - Per App Configuration

 Final Reminder

-You need to do this setup for each app in which you use Firebase.
+You need to do this setup for each project where you use Firebase.